 \subsection{Experiment Setup}

-\textbf{Tools Set. } \ouragent~is designed to leverage the strengths of different tools.
-Therefore, the selected tools should differ in architecture and methodology to provide complementarity.
+\textbf{Tools Set. }\ouragent~is designed to leverage the strengths of different tools, so the selected tools should differ in architecture and methodology to ensure complementarity.
 We select four recently published SOTA methods.
 Effort \cite{effort} builds a CLIP-based detector and prevents overfitting by freezing the principal components of the feature space.
 FakeVLM \cite{fakevlm} improves VLM-based forgery detection through fine-grained artifact-explanation supervision.
-MIRROR \cite{mirror} uses DINO\cite{dinov2} to encode reality priors that approximate the real-image manifold, and then evaluates forgery based on the perplexity and residual of manifold-consistent references constructed from the input image.
-AIDE \cite{aide} combines DCT-based frequency information with CLIP-based semantic information for detection.
-These four distinctive tools provide a strong foundation for \ouragent, as well as highly competitive reference baselines.
+MIRROR \cite{mirror} uses DINO\cite{dinov2} to encode reality priors approximating the real-image manifold, then evaluates forgery from the perplexity and residual of manifold-consistent references built from the input image.
+AIDE \cite{aide} combines DCT-based frequency and CLIP-based semantic information for detection.
+These four distinctive tools provide both a strong foundation for \ouragent~and highly competitive reference baselines.

-\textbf{Datasets. } The training set should be different from those used by its tools, and should be rich and diverse in content to simulate in-the-wild detection scenarios for the tools.
+\textbf{Datasets. }The training set should be different from those used by its tools, and should be rich and diverse in content to simulate in-the-wild detection scenarios for the tools.
 Therefore, we construct a mixed training set of 8,000 images as follows: using a random seed (42), we sample the first 1,000 real and 1,000 fake images from each of the MMFR training set, MMFR test set \cite{fakereasoning}, and DDA-COCO \cite{dda}; and the first 2,000 fake images from SynthScars \cite{legion}.

 For evaluation, we use LOKI \cite{loki}, Bfree \cite{bfree}, and CommunityForensic \cite{cf}.
 LOKI is a recent comprehensive benchmark for synthetic-content detection, containing images from multiple sources with broad content diversity.
 The Bfree test set contains different versions of the same images collected from social networks, making it suitable for evaluating robustness to artifacts unrelated to forgery.
 CommunityForensic includes fake images generated by thousands of generators.
 Because its evaluation set is excessively large, we sample a subset of it.
 Together, these three datasets form a strong benchmark for effectively assessing the performance of \ouragent~and baseline methods in complex and diverse in-the-wild settings.